omkarfadtare/Python-programming/README.md

   - There's potential for confusion between 'i' and visually similar characters like 'l' (lowercase L) or '1' (the number one) in source code.
 - Using 'j' helps avoid ambiguity and aligns with established practices in mathematics and programming, facilitating clearer and less error-prone code.

+### Duck typing in Python:
+- Duck typing in Python is a programming concept where the type or class of an object is determined by its behavior rather than its explicit type declaration.

 ### Typecasting in Python:
 - Typecasting in Python refers to the process of converting one data type into another.
 - When typecasting, it's important to remember the following: